alangibson27/plus-f/site/content/connect.md

 2. Choose a code name and share this by email, instant message, text message or however you like.
    It's not especially important what this code is, and you can use the same one over and over again if you like.
-   They are only retained until the connection has been made, at which point the Plus-F Relay Service forgets it again.
+   They are only retained until the connection has been made, at which point the +F Relay Service forgets it again.

 3. Players A and B both choose the *Connect* option from the *Network* menu, and enter the code name in the pop-up.